Skip to content

 As its name suggests, the lion cut gives your furry clients the regal appearance of a miniature lion.
 This cut is aptly applied to Shih Tzus because the breed name actually means “little lion.”

-The Lion Cut is particularly suited to heavy-bodied dogs with plenty of mass.
-It's also easy to maintain, and will require less brushing and will dry faster after bathing compared to other cuts (with the exception of the teddy bear cut).
+The Lion Cut is fairly easy to maintain, and will require less brushing and will dry faster after bathing compared to other cuts (with the exception of the teddy bear cut).

 Frequently Asked Questions